-Choosing the Right Container for Kolya's Zero-Waste Refill Station
+Choosing the Right Container for Optimum Health and Kolya's Zero-Waste Refill Station

 So, you want to reduce your packaging waste and live a more earth-friendly lifestyle?
 Fantastic!
 Let’s talk about how to choose the best containers for your needs, and clean them so they can be safely reused over and over again.
 These tips will apply to any container you buy, whether it is a unique or vintage container you found while thrifting, or a standard jar you want to reuse.